 - Asylum denial.
 While an individual is seeking asylum, they are entitled to remain in the United States throughout the process.
 However, anyone that remains in the country after the asylum request is denied could face removal.

 The good news is that it is possible to fight removal.
 This is especially true for DREAMers who came to the United States at a very young age.
 The right attorney could fight back against the deportation process and either slow down or halt removal entirely.
+Our team has the legal experience necessary to combat deportation.

 Whether you are facing the threat of deportation or are seeking permanent resident status after being sponsored by a loved one, the guidance of an attorney could be invaluable.